 The meniscus is a type of cartilage in your knee joint.
 The meniscus sits between the cartilage surfaces of the bone to distribute weight and to improve the stability of the joint.
 This is important as the knee joint is used in most activities.
 You’re about to discover what happens when you tear your meniscus and how these tears are treated.

 The three bones that make up the knee are the femur (thigh bone), your tibia (your shin bone) and your knee cap which is called your patella.
-Cartilage is the softer rubbery layer that allows for the bones to have less friction and rub against each with smoothly and the goal is ultimately to protect the bones.
-The two menisci (The medial meniscus resides on the inner side area of your knee and the lateral meniscus is found on the outer side of your knee) work in thier respective locations to allow for smooth gliding movement by your knees.
+Cartilage is the softer rubbery layer that allows for the bones to have less friction and rub against each with smoothly and the goal is ultimate to protect the bones.
+The two menisci (The medial meniscus resides on the inner side area of your knee and the lateral meniscus is found on the outer side of your knee) work in their respective locations to allow for smooth gliding movement by your knees.

 What Does Your Meniscus Look Like?

 It’s wedged in a C-shape fashion and it keeps the rounded surface of your thigh bone (femur) from grinding against the top of your tibia.
-There is a center section which does not get nourished by small blood vessels which is why if this is damaged it is very difficult to get this area to heal.
+There is a center section that does not get nourished by small blood vessels which is why if this is damaged it is very difficult to get this area to heal.
 When the blood vessels are not present it called avascular.

 Common Meniscus Tears.

 It’s common for athletes to experience this injury because of the tremendous stresses put on the knee joints during extreme physical exertion.
 The other most common meniscus tear occurs due to ‘Father Time’.
-In other words, the degenerative processes accompanied with just getting older.
+In other words, the degenerative processes accompanied by just getting older.

 What Is The Difference Between Cartilage Damage and Meniscus Tear?

 The distinction is often when talking about a torn cartilage it is likely the meniscus vs the articular cartilage which covers the conforms to the ends of bones.
-The Menisci are made of cartilage and are prone to tear due to thier position within the knee, whereas the cartilage coating the ends of your bones may grind down, but are less likely to experience a tear.
+The Menisci are made of cartilage and are prone to tear due to their position within the knee, whereas the cartilage coating the ends of your bones may grind down, but are less likely to experience a tear.

 Common Symptoms With A Torn Meniscus.

 The pain and swelling in your knee area is a common indicator.
 The trademark ‘joint locking’ or ‘catching’ which may lead to not being able to straighten or bend the knee out of a locked position.
-The pain is intense in most cases and the ‘locking’ is occurring becuase the smooth cartilage is no longer smooth where the tear has occurred.
+The pain is intense in most cases and the ‘locking’ is occurring because the smooth cartilage is no longer smooth where the tear has occurred.

-Here’s a short, but not complete list of the types of symptoms you may experience with torn cartilage or a meniscus tear.
+Here’s a short, but not a complete list of the types of symptoms you may experience with torn cartilage or a meniscus tear.